-The existing Tier II dual offer exemptions provide that the U.S. offer can be open only to U.S. persons.
-This limitation creates a problem because bidders frequently seek to include all holders of American Depositary Receipts (ADRs), not only U.S. holders, in the U.S. offer.
-The SEC revised rules allow bidders in a cross-border tender offer conducted under Tier II to make a U.S. offer to all holders of ADRs including non-U.S. holders of ADRs.
-However, the U.S. offer must be limited to U.S. persons who hold the shares directly in share form, and foreign holders who hold in direct share form still may not participate in a U.S. offer under Tier II.
+US Offer May Include Non-US Holders of ADRs.
+The existing Tier II dual offer exemptions provide that the US offer can be open only to US persons.
+This limitation creates a problem because bidders frequently seek to include all holders of American Depositary Receipts (ADRs), not only US holders, in the US offer.
+The SEC revised rules allow bidders in a cross-border tender offer conducted under Tier II to make a US offer to all holders of ADRs including non-US holders of ADRs.
+However, the US offer must be limited to US persons who hold the shares directly in share form, and foreign holders who hold in direct share form still may not participate in a US offer under Tier II.

-3. U.S. Holders May be Included in a Non-U.S. Offer

-The SEC revised rules allow a bidder to include U.S. target holders in a non-U.S. offer conducted under Tier II where required under foreign law, i.e., where the laws of the jurisdiction governing such foreign offers expressly prohibit the exclusion of any target security holders (including U.S. persons) from the foreign offer, and where the offer materials distributed to U.S. persons fully and adequately disclose the risks of participating in the non-U.S. offer.
+US Holders May be Included in a Non-US Offer.
+The SEC revised rules allow a bidder to include US target holders in a non-US offer conducted under Tier II when required under foreign law, i.e., if the laws of the jurisdiction governing such foreign offers expressly prohibit the exclusion of any target security holders (including US persons) from the foreign offer, and if the offer materials distributed to US persons fully and adequately disclose the risks of participating in the non-US offer.

-C. Termination of Withdrawal Rights While Tendered Securities are Counted
+Termination of Withdrawal Rights While Tendered Securities are Counted

 Under the previous rules, bidders were required to provide back-end withdrawal rights if tendered securities have not been accepted for payment by a set date, measured from the commencement of a tender offer.
-Thus, even where a tender offer had technically closed and tenders were no longer being accepted, depending on the length of the tender offer period, back-end withdrawal rights could exist until the offeror accepted tendered shares for payment.
-In jurisdictions outside the United States, the counting of securities can take longer than in the United States.
-Withdrawal rights during this counting process can complicate the counting and payment procedure.
+Thus, even when a tender offer technically had closed and tenders were no longer being accepted, depending on the length of the tender offer period, back-end withdrawal rights could exist until the offeror accepted tendered shares for payment.
+In jurisdictions outside the United States, the counting of securities can take longer than in the United States and withdrawal rights during this counting process can complicate the counting and payment procedure.

-Under the revised rules, both third-party bidders for securities of a foreign private issuer and foreign private issuers repurchasing their own securities may suspend back-end withdrawal rights after the initial offering period expires, when tendered securities are being counted and until they are accepted for payment, even where no subsequent offering period is provided.
+Under the revised rules, both third-party bidders for securities of a foreign private issuer and foreign private issuers repurchasing their own securities may suspend back-end withdrawal rights after the initial offering period expires, when tendered securities are being counted and until they are accepted for payment, even when no subsequent offering period is provided.
 This relief is provided for a cross-border tender offer conducted under Tier II, so long as:

-- 1. the offer provides an offering period (including withdrawal rights) of at least 20 U.S. business days; - 2. when withdrawal rights are suspended, all offer conditions have been met or waived, except to the extent that the bidder is still counting tendered securities to determine if the minimum acceptance condition has been satisfied; and - 3. back-end withdrawal rights are suspended only during the necessary centralization and counting process period and are reinstated immediately thereafter, except to the extent that they are terminated by the acceptance of tendered securities.
+- The offer provides an offering period (including withdrawal rights) of at least 20 US business days; - When withdrawal rights are suspended, all offer conditions have been met or waived, except to the extent that the bidder is still counting tendered securities to determine if the minimum acceptance condition has been satisfied; and - Back-end withdrawal rights are suspended only during the necessary centralization and counting process period and are reinstated immediately thereafter, except to the extent that they are terminated by the acceptance of tendered securities.